Care, compassion and support when it matters the most.

 Admissions from providers and hospitals are accepted seven days a week.
 Care teams include case managers, home health aides, and medical social workers, who may assist with resources and programs including Meals on Wheels, financial support, nutrition, and transportation.

 Hospice is not about a place, but a philosophy of care.
 Whenever possible and preferred, hospice care happens in the patient’s home.
-For those requiring a higher level of care, inpatient hospice services are available at The Service League of Greenville Inpatient Hospice as well as any of our ECU Health hospitals.
+For those requiring a higher level of care, inpatient hospice services are available at The Service League of Greenville Inpatient Hospice in Greenville as well as most other ECU Health hospitals.
 Your hospice case manager will work with you and your family to identify the best care setting for your needs.

-Our services include skilled nursing, social work, respite care, bereavement care, palliative care, psychiatric nursing, dietary services, pastoral support, tele-homecare, and physical, occupational and speech therapies.
+Our services include skilled nursing, social work, respite care, bereavement care, palliative care, pastoral support, and physical, occupational and speech therapies.

-The hospice team works with primary caregivers to make sure the family’s needs are also addressed.
-When a patient passes away, our bereavement team provides one-on-one counseling as needed and desired, and maintains contact with the family for the forthcoming year.
+The Home Health and Hospice team works with primary caregivers to make sure the family’s needs are also addressed.
+When a hospice patient passes away, our bereavement team provides one-on-one counseling as needed and desired, and maintains contact with the family for the forthcoming year.